jbech-linaro/optee_docs/building/devices/rpi3.rst

-If everything works, you can simply copy paste files like ``xtest``, Trusted Applications and other things that usually resides on the file system  directly from your build folders to the ``/srv/nfs/rpi/...`` folders.
+If everything works, you can simply copy paste files like ``xtest``, Trusted Applications and other things that usually resides on the host PC's filesystem, i.e., directly from your build folders to the ``/srv/nfs/rpi/...`` folders.
 By doing so you don't have to reboot the device when doing development and testing.
 Just rebuild and copy is sufficient.

 .. note::